ewdlop/Next-Generation-Captial-Punishment/README.md

 - Send the criminal into the space and pray the rock(et) flies

+DM fuel for the rocket or highly unpredictable rocket explosion

 - Trap you in VR

 - tesseract  prison (you cannot even find the entrance)